Explore the wondrous powers of rose petals — from relieving sore throats to easing menstrual cramps — in one of our most popular articles ever!

-While the wild rose, or Rosa rugosa, is considered the queen of the roses for medicinal purposes, all roses lend their soothing and nurturing support in many ways.
-You need not go out into the wild to look for roses as you probably grow some yourself, or at least know someone who does, since roses are commonly grown as ornamental plants.
+While the wild roses, Rosa rugosa, are considered the queen of the roses for medicinal purposes, all roses lend their soothing and nurturing support in many ways.
+You need not go out into the wild to look for roses as you probably already grow some yourself, or at least know someone who does since roses are commonly grown as ornamental plants.

 Although roses are fairly easy to grow, often requiring nothing more than periodic pruning, the spectacular sight and heavenly scent of the flowers do not last long and soon give way to the red colored fruits known as rose hips.
 Collecting rose petals, however, is easy to do so long as one is wary of the thorns.

 Rose petals are edible and can be collected at any time for this purpose.
 However, rose petals that are to be used in recipes or to be dried require a bit of planning.
 The perfect time to collect rose petals is mid-morning, on a dry day when the dew has evaporated and there’s been no rain for at least the past two days.
 Bring your fingers over an opened rose flower and tug gently on all the petals at once.